russmckendrick/records/content/albums/star-wars-return-of-the-jedi-the-original-motion-picture-soundtrack-8902517/index.md

 hideSummary: true
 cover:
     image: "star-wars-return-of-the-jedi-the-original-motion-picture-soundtrack-8902517.jpg"
-    alt: "Star Wars / Return Of The Jedi - The Original Motion Picture Soundtrack by John Williams (4)"
+    alt: "Star Wars / Return Of The Jedi - The Original Motion Picture Soundtrack by John Williams"
-    caption: "Star Wars / Return Of The Jedi - The Original Motion Picture Soundtrack by John Williams (4)"
+    caption: "Star Wars / Return Of The Jedi - The Original Motion Picture Soundtrack by John Williams"
 genres: ["Classical", "Stage & Screen"]
 styles: ["Soundtrack"]
 ---
 ## Tracklisting
 1. Main Title (The Story Continues) (5:09)
 2. Into The Trap (2:36)